Ljy2016/nono-android/README.md

 <p align="center"> NONo-Android Architecture</p>

+# 3. Dare to be the next contributor!
-If you are really insterested in this project,and want to be a contributor of it,just take part in it!
+If you are really insterested in this project,and want to be a contributor of it,just feel free to [contact me](mailto:tianyuan168326@outlook.com) and take part in it!

 In the case that you are a chinese developer,I also make a [QQ group](http://shang.qq.com/wpa/qunwpa?idkey=2fdcb3d97201e8c9eee4baa9ef322ed88ddd508f17130cc6294ed4d80a27e09e)  for all conveninence.